Representing the big tilting sheaves as holomorphic Morse branes: Holomorphic Morse branes in

 \subsection{Definition of Morse branes in $F_{\Lambda_X}(M)$}

 Let $\Lambda_X^{\opp}$ be the union of the descending manifolds of $\mathbb{C}_{X}^*$.
 We assume that $\Lambda_X$ and $\Lambda_X^{\opp}$ are disjoint away from the compact core of $M$.

 \begin{definition} A Lagrangian brane $L$ in $F_{\Lambda_X}(M)$ is called a \emph{Morse brane}, if it satisfies that $L$ intersects $\Lambda_X^{\opp}$ in a single point that is contained in the smooth part of $\Lambda_X^{\opp}$, and the intersection is transverse. \end{definition} The consideration of Morse branes is largely motivated by the results in \cite{Nad06}, in which the author constructed tilting perverse sheaves on the flag variety $\cB$ by means of Morse theory.
 We will see the applications of the notion of Morse branes in the construction of big tilting sheaves in Section \ref{big tilting}.
+We also remark that there is an intimate relation between the Morse brane here and the so called local Morse branes in \cite{Jin}.
+In \cite{Jin}, local Morse branes are introduced to represent the Morse kernel (vanishing cycle functor) in the Fukaya category at a given smooth point of a holomorphic conical Lagrangian in the cotangent bundle of a complex manifold.
+One can generalize the construction to a holomorphic symplectic manifold $M$ (with conical ends) since the construction is completely local.
+In our current situation, a (holomorphic) Morse brane is definitely a local Morse brane, but it is more rigid and relies on the global geometry of $M$, for it satisfies additional microlocal condition from $\Lambda_X$.